 The difference between Clinical Investigation & Clinical Evaluation

 There is often confusion between Clinical Evaluation and Clinical Investigations (Clinical Trials).
 Medical Devices that are established on the marketplace or have an established clinical use often do not require a clinical investigation.
-This is because there is already clinical data to support the safety of the medical device being placed on the market.
-An example would be wheelchairs, infusion administration sets or infusion pumps.
+This is because there is already clinical data to support the safety of the medical device being placed onto the market, an example would be wheelchairs, infusion administration sets or infusion pumps.

 What is needed in a Clinical Evaluation?

-A medical device clinical evaluation report needs to be updated on a regular basis, for example, every 2 years or sooner for more complex devices that may be of higher risk.
+Clinical Evaluation and reports need to be updated on a regular basis, for example every 2 years or sooner for more complex devices that maybe of higher risk.

 How can we help?

 Clinical Evaluation needs to be carried out by professionals who are qualified to perform clinical reviews in a medical discipline relevant to the clinical use of the device.